In Stock

 Wholesale Sales Only

-Grown for their exceptional sweetness, dependable yields, and heavy crops, Lawtonberries (Rubus allegheniensis x hybrids) are a classic blackberry variety with a twist — their glossy, black berries are slightly smaller than traditional blackberries, but deliver an impressively sweet, rich flavour.
+Grown for their exceptional sweetness, dependable yields, and heavy crops, Lawtonberries (Rubus allegheniensis x hybrids) are a classic blackberry variety with a twist — their glossy, black berries are slightly smaller than traditional blackberries but offer a flavour that is impressively sweet, rich, and similar to a classic blackberry.
 Perfect for fresh eating, jams, sauces, pies, or freezing for later, their taste holds beautifully in any form.
-Lawtonberries grow on sturdy, semi-erect canes that are thorny yet easy to manage when trained along a trellis or fence.
+Lawtonberries grow on sturdy, semi-erect canes that are fairly thorny yet easy to manage when trained along a trellis or fence.
 Thriving in cool to arid climates, they prefer full sun with some afternoon shade to protect fruit and foliage.
-Suitable for planting in the ground or in large containers, Lawtonberries offer long-term productivity, reliable summer harvests, and flavour you’ll look forward to year after year.
+Suitable for planting in the ground or large containers, Lawtonberries offer long-term productivity, reliable summer harvests, and flavour you’ll look forward to year after year.

 SKU: TCLAWTON001 Category: Tags: ,